Yossele Rosenblatt: Career

-When he was 17 years old, Rosenblatt went to Vienna for several months, during which he officiated in the largest synagogues of the city.
+He went to Vienna for several months when he was 17 and officiated at the largest synagogues of the city.
 He informally studied with Jacob Maerz, an accomplished singer and musician as well as a wealthy merchant.
 Rosenblatt's stay in Vienna was followed by an extensive tour of the communities of the Austro-Hungarian empire including Budapest.
+He married Taube Kaufman when he was 18.
+He accepted his first full-time position with the Hasidic community of Munkacs, Hungary, and then relocated to Pressburg in 1901.
+He moved to Hamburg, Germany five years later for work, and then to Harlem, New York City to serve at the Ohab Zedek orthodox congregation in 1912.